HomeHealth articlesabdominal painFood Poisoning - Symptoms | Causes | Diagnosis | Treatment | Prevention

 How Is Food Poisoning Treated?

 Food poisoning treatment depends on the cause and the severity of the symptoms.
-Most people get better on their own without any treatment in some days, but for some, it may last longer.
+Most people get better on their own without any treatment on some days, but for some, it may last longer.
 The treatment includes:

 • Fluid Replacement - Fluids and electrolytes like sodium, potassium, and calcium lost due to vomiting and diarrhea have to be replaced.
 Oral rehydration solutions (ORS) are commercially available for this purpose.
-For severe dehydration, fluids through IV (intravenous) has to be administered in the hospital.
+For severe dehydration, fluids through IV (intravenous) have to be administered in the hospital.

 • Loperamide and Bismuth Subsalicylate - Can help adults with diarrhea.